 - The emergence of the GMA style pallet and the pallet exchange system was beginning to present other, cost effective options

-- The emergence of plastic pallets in the 1970s presented other options for durable pallet options being sought in “progressive” pallet applications
+- The emergence of plastic pallets in the 1970s presented other options for pallet durability being sought in “progressive” pallet applications

 So why didn’t the Cadillac-type pallets of 1961 take hold?
 I welcome your insights!